 To make root beer water kefir, follow the basic instructions for water kefir.
 To one quart of finished water kefir, add one teaspoon of root beer extract combined with one tablespoon of sugar dissolved in 1/4 cup warm water.

-Bottle and let sit on counter for a day or so to increase carbonation, then refrigerate.
+Bottle and let sit on counter for a day or so to increase carbonation, and then refrigerate.
 We prefer it cold or served over ice.
-We have a Back-to-Basics Ice Shaver in the link, and the boys used it quite a bit last summer, but so far this summer the weather just hasn’t been very warm.
-It's an economical way to make a fun treat, and doesn't take up much room in the cupboard.)
+We have a Back-to-Basics Ice Shaver, and the boys used it quite a bit when they were younger.
+It's an economical way to make a fun treat, and doesn't take up much room in the cupboard.

 Welllll…like I said, given that I get quite a bit of hard water buildup on my faucets, I should have known better.
 I really didn't need to add the eggshells in my water kefir.
 My well water has plenty of calcium and minerals already.
 When it was warm outside (there were three days this season that were warm – seriously), I started slugging down water kefir.
 The effects were very obvious.
 Instead of my usual 4-5 number on the Bristol Stool Chart, I moved into the 2-3 range.
 Too much calcium causes constipation.

 So just be warned – if you have hard water, you probably don't need to add extra minerals to your brew.
 Also, if I drink larger quantities of water kefir, it tends to unsettle my stomach (possibly because of the excess calcium?).
 For me, kombucha has the opposite effect.
 Around here, we regularly use kombucha to settle an unsettled stomach after eating out, or when someone is just feeling “a little off”.